oxc-project/javascript-parser-in-rust/blog/ecma-spec.md

 - Annex B: Additional ECMAScript Features for Web Browsers
 - Annex C: The Strict Mode of ECMAScript

-For navigaton inside the specification:
+For navigation inside the specification:

-- Anything clickable has a permanent link, they are shown on the url as anchors, for example `#sec-identifiers`
+- Anything clickable has a permanent link, they are shown on the URL as anchors, for example `#sec-identifiers`
 - Hovering over things may show a tooltip, clicking on `References` shows all its references

 ## Notational Conventions